-The patient's requirement(s) for specific or alternative contact method(s) and / or communication format(s), and / or for communication support and / or support from a communication professional are recorded using the SNOMED CT, Read v2 or CTV3 codes associated with the four subsets of the Standard and / or using the human readable definitions.
+The patient's requirement(s) for specific or alternative contact method(s) and / or communication format(s), and / or for communication support and / or support from a communication professional are recorded.
+An email explaining which requirement needs adding to Careflow is sent to gwh.accessibleinformationstandard@nhs.net.
+For community patients the information is added directly to the patient's core electronic record